Female guards in Nazi concentration camps

 SS-Aufseherin (pl.
 SS-Aufseherinnen; /de/; lit. 'female SS overseer' (Note: Helferin (pl.
-Helferinnen), which means "female helper", is not synonymous with the position title Aufseherin.)) was the position title for a female guard in Nazi concentration camps.
+Helferinnen), which means "female helper", is not synonymous with the position title Aufseherin.)) was the position title for a female guard in Nazi concentration and extermination camps.
 Female camp personnel were members of the SS-Gefolge auxiliary organization, which served the SS-Totenkopfverbände (SS-TV) in a limited capacity as these women were not formally recognized as members of the Schutzstaffel (SS).

 Background

 In April 1933, a workhouse in Moringen was made into a detention facility under Hanover administration.
 In November of that year, 141 women, the majority of whom were suspected or confirmed Communists, were imprisoned there.
 Prisoners usually stayed in Moringen for a few weeks before being released.
-There have been no reports of mistreatment, and mere group discussions were held daily to "re-educate".
+The facility did not become one associated with reports of mistreatment, and group discussions were held daily to "re-educate".
 The facility closed in March 1938, and was replaced by the Lichtenburg concentration camp, which opened in Saxony in late 1937, and became known as the first SS-run women's concentration camp.
 It was commanded by SS-Hauptsturmführer Max Koegel and staffed by recruited and conscripted women who worked as guards.

 Reichsführer-SS Heinrich Himmler directed the construction of a larger second women's concentration camp in November 1938, after Lichtenburg's limited capacity had become an issue due to a rising number of arrests.
 Ravensbrück commenced operations in May 1939, serving as the central camp for female prisoners.
 It was here that the position of SS-Aufseherin was established.

 On 1 September 1939, Hitler delivered a speech at the Reichstag, in which he stated: "I expect every German woman to integrate herself into the great community-in-struggle in an exemplary fashion and with iron discipline!".
 This was the given order despite the views he held in regards to women:

 Women have the talent, which is unknown to us males, for giving a kiss to a woman-friend and at the same time piercing her heart with a well-sharpened stiletto.
 To wish to change women in this respect would be ingenuous: women are what they are.
 Let's come to terms with their little weaknesses…I prefer to see them thus occupied than devoting themselves to metaphysics.
 There's no worse disaster than to see them grappling with ideas.